garden-io/garden/docs/reference/commands.md

         # The hostname where the service can be accessed.
         hostname:

-        # The port number that the service is exposed on internally.
-        # This defaults to the first specified port for the service.
-        port:

     # Latest status message of the service (if any).
     lastMessage: